 - 1 ½ cups shredded carrots ( or use match stick)

-- ½ an English cucumber, cut into thin long strips – leave peels on
+- ½ an English cucumber, thinly sliced into long strips – leave peels on

 - ¼ cup fresh Thai basil leaves, torn (or regular basil)